elaqqad/HackerRank/README.md

-# Computing binomial coefficients and factorials modulo a composite number
+# Computing binomial coefficients nCr modulo a composite number

 This program uses the generalisation of Lucas's theorem to composite numbers in order to compute the binomial coefficients modulo that number